 - A “substantial” dollar volume of trade will be conducted between the U.S. and the treaty country.

 - A majority of the transactions “have been and will be” between the U.S. and the Treaty country.
 However, the Act excludes transactions occurring solely within the Treaty country, as well as transactions occurring solely within the United States, when calculating the ‘majority’.
 This means that a qualifying company will not be penalized for conducting non treaty-related transactions as part of their normal business operations.

 - The majority of the dollar value generated by trade “has been and will be between the U.S. and the Treaty country.

-- All parties seeking an E1 visa must have sufficient business skills and industry-related experience necessary to perform under the terms of the Visa.
+- All parties seeking an E1 visa must have sufficient business skills and industry-related experience necessary to perform under the terms of the Visa for Korea.

 - All E1 Visa holders must be willing to depart the U.S. immediately upon termination of their E1 Visa status.

 - The Trader applicant has a demonstrated history of involvement in trade transactions between the U.S. and the Treaty country.